Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Paths of the genome fasta files.
       --bam_files BAM_FILES [BAM_FILES ...], -b BAM_FILES [BAM_FILES ...]
                             Paths of the bam files.
+      --sample_number SAMPLE_NUMBER, -ms SAMPLE_NUMBER
+                            This value is the number of samples.
+It will affect --read_depth_range, --dp4_cutoff and --indel_fraction.

+    additional arguments:
+      --samtools_path SAMTOOLS_PATH
+                            If you want to assign the path of samtools, please assign here.
+      --bcftools_path BCFTOOLS_PATH
+                            If you want to assign the path of bcftools, please assign here.
       --quality QUALITY, -q QUALITY
                             The minimum quality of a real mutation.
 Default is 40.
       --read_depth_range READ_DEPTH_RANGE, -d READ_DEPTH_RANGE